-The intent of the RES's Tier 2 Maintenance Resource is to provide support to those "at risk" eligible facilities which, if not for the support, are demonstrated to be economically inviable without such support.
+The intent of the RES's Tier 2 Maintenance Resource is to provide support to those "at risk" eligible facilities that have demonstrated that they are economically unviable without such support.
 Tier 2 Maintenance Resource eligibility will be applicable only to currently operating run-of-river hydroelectric facilities of 5 MWs or less, wind turbines, and direct combustion biomass facilities that comply with eligible fuel source requirements for Tier 1 eligibility.
 Facilities must have been in commercial operation prior to January 1, 2003 and the output must have been originally included in New York's baseline of renewable resources as of that date.